diego1q2w/antaeus/README.md

 `Iteration 7` - I managed to enable the Dead-Letter queue, so now the whole process of `commit payment` is transactional.

 `Iteration 8` - Added the `InvoiceScheduledEvent` handler which ultimately commits the payment.

+`Iteration 9` - Added the health check service for the bus.
 ## Developing

 Requirements: